 Do you see the metal pole sticking out of the water towards the left?
 That is a monitor that keeps track of the tidal flow that comes in and out of the lagoon.

 North Beach Entrance Parking Lot

 In 1983 the Los Penasquitos Lagoon Foundation was established.
-The primary function of this foundation is to keep the mouth of the lagoon open, improve circulation of the lagoon as well as to restore habitat.
+The primary function of this foundation, to this day, is to keep the mouth of the lagoon open, improve circulation of the lagoon as well as to restore habitat.

 According to the Los Penasquitos Lagoon Foundation and the State Coastal Conservancy, the building of the fully paved North Parking Lot in 1968, considerably altered the lagoons hydrology (water circulation).

 Could this lagoon ever catch a break?
 First, off the railroad, then clogged bridge pilings and then finally a cement parking lot.
 All three structures played havoc on the water circulation!

 Continuing from the North Parking lot and following Carmel Valley Road, there is an unofficial path in which you may view the lagoon from behind a barrier.
 Let’s go!

 Although almost all of the lagoon is off limits to the public, there is one trail- The Marsh Trail that is open to exploring!

 To reach this trail, you must start at the South Beach entrance off of North Torrey Pines Road (HWY 101).